-Our highlighted that retention issues were undermining the significant effort that had gone into workforce attraction and recruitment.
+Our fourth report to the Victorian highlighted that retention issues were undermining the significant effort that had gone into workforce attraction and recruitment.
 As we stated, without dedicated efforts to improve workforce wellbeing and employment conditions, there is a risk of a ‘revolving door’ where ‘people will enter the sector, only to leave through disappointment in workforce resourcing and burn out’.2

 Figure 9: Top five reasons for those intending to leave their current position

 - 40% had plans to leave their current role in next 12 months

 - Top 5 reasons:

 - 28% Stress/pressure of the work environment